ravikiran0606/csci566-project/_posts/2020-11-30-final-project-report.md

 # Introduction

-Named Entity Recognition is a fundamental information extraction task that focuses on extracting entities from a given text and classifying them using predefined categories (e.g., Locations, persons etc).
+Named Entity Recognition is a fundamental information extraction task that focuses on extracting entities from a given text and classifying them to predefined categories (e.g., Locations, persons etc).
 Recent advances in NER have focused on training neural network models with abundance of labeled data.
-However, collecting human annotations for NER is very expensive and time-consuming especially for new domains like biomedical or scientific literature.
+However, collecting human annotations for NER task is very expensive and time-consuming especially in new domains like biomedical or scientific literature.
 Thus, a crucial research question is how to obtain human supervision in an cost-effective way.

 Text classification is a fundamental NLP problem of assigning a category to the given piece of text such as sentiment